 Forget the high cost of big city living if you want a home near Toronto.
-As long as you have or can borrow a downpayment, here are six places where you can afford a home near Toronto.
+As long as you have or can borrow a downpayment, here are six places where you can afford to live the good life.

 Borrow a down payment to buy a house.

 Prices aren’t too bad, either.
-A medium-rise condo or gently used townhome is $450,000 and up.
-Semi-detacheds go from $700,000 to $1 million, as do some older, upgraded bungalows.
-Newer houses and single family homes on expansive lots start at around $900,000, topping out near $4.5 million for a high-end property.
+A condo is $560,000 and up.
+Townhouses start around $624,000 to $1 million, as do some older, upgraded bungalows.
+“Newish” houses and single family homes on expansive lots start at around $900,000, topping out near $4.5 million for a high-end property.

 Vaughan for Cultural Highs